 - 1 egg

 - Mix your vodka and water together and place it in the freezer, along with your cubed butter and shortening.
 It doesn't need to (and shouldn't) freeze, but while prepping our next ingredients, we want to keep it really cold.
+Place all of your dry ingredients into the bowl of your food processor.

 - To the food processor, add in your cold butter and shortening.
 Pulse the food processor until the mixture resembles pea-sized lumps.
 If you're using a pastry cutter, smash the butter into the flour with the spokes until you break up some of the chunks and achieve a similar texture as above.